What Is Paranoia?

 The treatment of paranoia is not straight as other illnesses.
 This is a disease which is controlled and treated by using behavior therapy.
 It aims at cutting down the sensitivity of critics and works on the social skills.
 Since the person suffering is irritable, unwilling and protective about himself it can be difficult to get the treatment progress.
 The idea of behaviour therapy is to break the cycle of suspicion through the use of anxiety management techniques and behaviour changes in certain areas of day to day life.
 A cure of paranoia is very difficult and it is essential that treatment should be started immediately as the disease comes to be known.
 Once it grows on a person there is no curing for it.
 The chief method of curing it is the following:

 - Psychoanalytic method – Compared to other mental diseases this disease does not respond immediately to psychoanalytic treatment because being suspicious the patient does not cooperate with the doctor.
 Even then with due precaution certain results can be achieved by employing this method.

 - Injection of Insulin – Some patients also responds to this treatment but this cannot be said of all.

 - Decide that you will be quite and will not become angry for some part of the day.

-- Perform some breathing exercises and realize the fact that people are there not to harm them.
-95% of the activities of people are done with no intension of harming you.
+- Perform some breathing exercises and realize the fact that people are there not to harm you.
+95% of the activities of people are done with no intention of harming you.

 - Think that you are having sure success in your illness and always smile.
-The person who is scared and fearful will be needed to replace these thoughts with good thoughts.
+The person who is scared and fearful will need to replace these thoughts with good thoughts.

 - There should be no treatment using medications or other treatment mechanisms without proper diagnosis from mental health professional.